nelsonjchen/prune_cloudfiles_db_backups/README.md

     prune_cloudfiles_db_backups --help

-## Development
+## Development Tools

 There is a `populate_dummy_container` ruby script inside the `test-util` folder.
-Run it with `-h` to see the help banner.
+Also run it with `-h` to see the help banner.
 This tool is to aid in copying the object names in a container to a test container for manual integration testing.
 It does not copy the content and only copies the object names.